acgtun/gpu-perm/README.md

 perm
 ====

-The algorithm is same as https://code.google.com/p/perm/
+The algorithm is the same as https://code.google.com/p/perm/